suhailskhan/vscode-theme-alabaster/README.md

 # Alabaster Theme

+> [!NOTE]
+> This repository is archived and the extension is no longer maintained.
+>
+> Additionally, the extension has been **delisted** from the VS Code Marketplace.
+>
+> Anyone who enjoys this theme is encouraged to fork this repository and publish the extension to the VS Code Marketplace themselves.

 A dark theme for [Visual Studio Code](http://code.visualstudio.com) with minimal syntax highlighting, based on [Nikita Prokopov’s Alabaster](https://marketplace.visualstudio.com/items?itemName=tonsky.theme-alabaster) and VS Code’s Dark Modern color theme.

 ## Motivation